fluffy/draft-jennings-perc-double/draft-someone-perc-transform.md

 * The MDD MUST NOT delete any header extensions, but MAY add them.

     * If the MDD adds any header extensions, it must append them and it must keep order of the original headers in 5285 block.

     * If the MDD appends headers, then it MUST add the the value of the original 5285 length field to the OPB, or update it if it is already there.
+The original 5248 length is counted in words and stored in the Ext Len field of the OPB.

 * Recombine the new OPB and the (encrypted) original payload